estape11/mender-workshop/webhooks-usecases/03-email-notification/README.md

-# Use-case: Notify via email when a device is accepted or decomissioned
+# Use-case: Notify via email when a device is accepted or decommissioned

 ## Goal
 We want to notify the administrator every time a device is provisioned and decommissioned in a email.